SakshamKamath/ERC-Summer-Assignment-2020/README.md

 ERC Summer Assignment 2020 .
 I have also inserted the files of the schematic and the board of the Eagle file .

-I have also attempted one of the question(extra) from 4.3 AUTOMATION AND CONTROL 4.3.1.1
+I have also attempted one of the question(extra) from 4.3 AUTOMATION AND CONTROL 4.3.1.1 The file c_traj(1) is the python file of the publisher node. erc.bag is the rosbag rosgraph is the rqt_graph screenshot